 Balmy breezes and sunshine inspire many to hook bait on their rods and try to reel in a nice sized trout or perch.
 A gray sky, snow and brutal cold can have the same effect on you if you’re an ice fisher.
 It’s strange.
 You’re a special breed who loves braving the elements and the suspense of treading frozen lakes.
-Ice fishing takes patience, so sitting down makes sense, but is dragging a chair out on the ice and taking a seat on it a safe tactic?
+Ice fishing takes patience, so sitting down makes sense, but is dragging an fishing chair out and taking a seat on it a safe tactic?

 Defining safety within the sport of ice fishing

 A recent report in the American Journal of Emergency Medicine shows that ice fishing results in more serious injuries than fishing done in bodies of water that aren’t frozen, which shouldn’t be too much of a shock to anyone.
 Prolonged exposure to cold and treading across vast sheets of ice can lead towards a wider variety of injuries.
 So what’s the bar for safety in a sport where ice burn and hypothermia are such common risks?

 You want to catch fish, not flirt with danger

 The suspense of crossing an icy lake without knowing if it’s firm enough to support your fishing outing can be exciting and give you a rush.
 Having it crack under your feet and suddenly finding yourself immersed in the brutally cold water under it, just isn’t, however.
 While being in the great outdoors in Siberian weather is part of what keeps ice angling interesting, a good ice fisher stays focused on safely catching fish.

 Does being seated make ice fishing that much more risky?